Humanities 110 explores how people living in diverse historical contexts have engaged fundamental questions about human existence.

 - Aesthetics and Politics: Harlem turns to a dynamic cultural center of the early twentieth century in order to interrogate the relationship between artistic creation and social and political transformation.

-- crafting, analyzing, critiquing, and defending arguments using evidence;
+- craft, analyze, critique, and defend arguments using evidence;